daibeal/daibeal/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 - 💡 &nbsp;I am a dedicated **Computer Engineer and Business Management professional** with a keen interest in technology and innovation.
-Currently, I serve as a Business Analyst at [Sopra Banking Software](https://www.soprabanking.com), focusing on **AMS Cassiopae for Specialized Markets**.
 My role involves a blend of functional analysis and programming, leveraging **PL/SQL** for professional projects and exploring **Python, Java, C++, and R** in my personal endeavors.

-- 🎓 &nbsp;I am deeply engrossed in the world of financial technology.
-To further my expertise, I am pursuing a **Master's in Fintech Financial Services Technologies** alongside another Master's in **Applied Mathematics**.
-This dual pathway reflects my commitment to understanding and innovating within the fintech sector.

 - 🌍 &nbsp;Language and culture play a significant role in my professional and personal life.
 I am fluent in **English, French, and Spanish** (my native language).
 Currently based in 🏝️ **Valencia**, I am not only focused on my career but also on fostering a balanced and enriching life outside of work.